 The wrist joint is the most complicated joint in the body.
 It is made of multiple bones and soft tissues (tendons, ligaments, and muscles) – to enable the hands to be both flexible and strong.

 Injuries to the wrist present a significant clinical challenge, and are always advocated to be treated by a well trained specialist to obtain an early and complete functional recovery.

-Dr Tawari is a fellowship trained wrist & hand surgeon in Mumbai, India.
+Dr Tawari is a fellowship trained Orthopedic Wrist & Hand surgeon in Mumbai, India.
 He undertook his fellowship in wrist & hand surgery at the Pulvertaft Hand Centre (UK) which is a pinnacle institute for wrist & hand surgery in the United Kingdom and the world.

-Dr Tawari routinely undertakes simple and complex wrist fracture surgeries, wrist arthroscopy, wrist reconstruction operations to deliver unequivocal results and functional recovery to his patients.
+Dr Tawari routinely undertakes simple and complex wrist fracture / trauma surgeries, wrist arthroscopy, wrist reconstruction operations to deliver unequivocal results and functional recovery to his patients.

 Carpal Tunnel Syndrome is a common, painful, progressive condition that is caused by compression of the nerve (median) at the wrist area.

 Common symptoms include numbness and tingling sensation in all the fingers except little finger

 Pain and burning sensation in hand and wrist that may radiate up the arm and elbow and weakness in hand with diminished grip strength.

 Exact causes of the condition are not known.
 However factors often associated include congenital abnormalities, repetitive motion of hand and wrists, fractures and sprains, hormonal imbalance, and other medical conditions such as hypothyroidism, rheumatoid arthritis, diabetes, obesity, gout, overactive pituitary gland, or the presence of a cyst or tumor in the canal.

 Carpal tunnel syndrome treated based on the severity and duration of the symptoms.